 - Ascorbic acid (vitamin C).

 Ascorbic acid (with a pKa of 4.7), as I have already told you in this post is, currently, one of the most popular acids in cosmetics.
 Many brands have chosen to develop product lines with vitamin C for its enormous antioxidant properties and its ability to rebalance the tone of the skin.
 This acid works best on oily, combination and dry skin.
 Products containing a high amount of ascorbic acid are not recommended for those with sensitive skin, as they may cause irritation.
-If you want to start using ascorbic acid I recommend you do it with the serum Klairs Freshly Juiced Vitamin Drop, which you can get at Wishtrend and Mankind, the booster The Ordinary Vitamin C Suspension 23% + HA Spheres 2%, which you can get at DECIEM, at Beauty Bay, at Mankind, and The Hut; or the booster The Ordinary Magnesium Ascorbyl Phosphate 10%, which you can get at DECIEM, at Beauty Bay, at Mankind, and The Hut. .
+If you want to start using ascorbic acid I recommend you do it with the serum Klairs Freshly Juiced Vitamin Drop, which you can get on Wishtrend, on Yesstyle, on Amazon, and on Mankind; or The Ordinary Vitamin C Suspension 23% + HA Spheres 2%, which you can get on DECIEM, on Amazon, on Beauty Bay, on Mankind, and The Hut; or The Ordinary Magnesium Ascorbyl Phosphate 10%, which you can get at DECIEM, on Amazon, on Beauty Bay, on Mankind, and The Hut. .

 - Alpha-Lipoic Acid (ALA).